khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

 drwxr-xr-x 1 vagrant vagrant   4096 Mar 22 23:43 types
 ```

-As you can see the `/vagrant` directory contains source code of Tracee cloned
+As you can see the `/vagrant` directory contains source code of Tracker cloned
 from GitHub.

-## Build and Run Tracee
+## Build and Run Tracker

 To build **tracee** executable binary, run the
 default make target: